oziris78/konoblo/README.md

         KonobloConsole cns = new KonobloConsole();
         cns.setGreetingText("Welcome to my program!");

-        // This function will be run when console terminated gracefully cns.setExitFunction(() -> {
+        // This function will be run when console terminates gracefully cns.setExitFunction(() -> {
             cns.println("Thanks for using this program!");
         });